 How’s your poker face?
-And how are your skills of deduction?
+How are your skills of deduction?
 Board games don’t always need complex rules or hefty themes to be fun.
 Some of the purest joys of games can come from the tension of bluffing your way to victory, or from the thrill of catching out the rogue in your group.

-Here’s some of our favourite bluffing games to get your heart racing.
+Here are some of our favourite bluffing games to get your heart racing.

 The game ends either with the spy correctly guessing the location – desperately blurting out “WE’RE AT THE SUPERMARKET” – or by all other players unanimously and correctly guessing who the spy is.
 If you’re the spy, you’ll spend the game frantically sweating and trying not to get caught, and if you’re not, you’ll struggle to stop laughing throughout.

 Skull is a game of risk-taking and trapping your friends.
 You each have a set of four sturdy circular cards, like coasters.
 Three cards have beautiful flower artwork, and one has a skull.
 You’ll take turns to place your cards face-down in front of you.
 Once everyone has laid at least one card, players can try to claim victory by stopping play, and attempting to turn over two or more flower cards - without revealing a skull.

 If a player declares: “I can turn over two flowers”, others are able to swoop in and steal, by trying to one-up their opponents and increase the number of cards they’ll try to turn over: “Oh yeah?
 I can do three”.
 The catch is that you have to start by turning over your own cards first.
 Players can try to trap their opponents by starting the challenge to flip, but they’ll catch themselves out if no one tries to out-do them and they’ve already played their own skull card.
 If players fail in their attempt, and reveal a skull, they lose one of their own cards at random, making it tougher for them to bluff as the game goes on.